Vector Store RAG

 If you used Langflow’s Global Variables feature, the RAG application flow components are already configured with the necessary credentials.

-To create the RAG application flow:
+To run the retriever flow:

 Was this helpful?